 Used in conjunction with sustainable product designs, green production can contribute to zero waste systems.
 This particularly aligns with processes within factories and manufacturing facilities.
-These facilities need to examine damaging practices like disposing of chemicals in rivers and the constant use of fossil fuels.
+These facilities must examine damaging practices like disposing of chemicals in rivers and using fossil fuels.

 As innovators focus on new ways to redesign products, this ties into the new materials they use.
 As a result, this flows into prioritizing sustainable systems that serve people, the planet, and profits.